Key Takeaways

 Glutamine Dosage

 Glutamine is an amino acid and is naturally produced by the body.
-It is also readily available in a variety of foods.
-Given this, there is no real danger from glutamine in normal quantities.
+Given that it is also readily available in a variety of food, there is no real danger from glutamine in normal quantities.
+A normal diet contains an estimated 3 to 6 grams of glutamine per day.
+This obviously varies according to your diet.

-Researchers have studied doses of glutamine that range from 5 grams to 45 grams for day and found no signs of ill effects.
+Researchers have studied doses of glutamine that range from 5 grams to 45 grams per day and found no signs of ill effects.
 Other studies have demonstrated that there are no safety concerns for up to 14 grams per day.

 If you are taking glutamine as an exercise supplement, it is recommended that you begin with a dose of 5 grams per day.
 While no serious side effects have been noted with taking glutamine supplements, there is the possibility that too much glutamine can inhibit the body's ability to absorb other amino acids.
 This would end up being counter-productive for a training program.